 Greenhouse Gas Emissions Estimation and Reporting

 Oxy values transparency and discloses key environmental metrics important to our stakeholders.
 We have adopted 2019 as our baseline since it was the year that Oxy acquired Anadarko Petroleum Corporation and the year before Oxy established our net-zero goals.
-We report our estimated GHG emissions from operations for 2019 and 2020 on an operated and operated-equity basis in our Annual Performance Summary Table.
+We report our estimated GHG emissions from operations on an operated and operated-equity basis in our Annual ESG Performance Indicators.
 Our estimates include CO2, methane (CH4) and nitrous oxide (N2O), with CO2 constituting the majority of our GHG emissions.
 Oxy uses industry standards and practices for estimating emissions, including applicable guidance from the U.S. Environmental Protection Agency, American Petroleum Institute (API), IPIECA, the Intergovernmental Panel on Climate Change and the Value Reporting Foundation.

 Progress Toward Targets